How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 How much does it cost to set up an LLC in Arizona?

-You must file your Articles of Formation to officially form your LLC.
-This costs $50 and needs to be paid to the ACC.
+It costs $50 to file your Articles of Formation to officially form your LLC.

 What is required to start an LLC in Arizona?